The biggest challenge in automatic screwdriving isn't speed or torque accuracy: It's getting the fastener to the tool reliably and oriented correctly.

-"A screw presenter is a good first step in automating your process," says Ken Maio, senior product manager at AIMCO (Portland, OR).
+"A screw presenter is a good first step in automating your process," says Ken Maio, business development manager at AIMCO.
 "It's reasonably priced.
 You get good value for your automation dollar.
 It's also flexible.
 Most of the good ones have interchangeable tracks, so you can quickly change from one screw size to another.
 [In contrast] a bowl feeder is typically dedicated to a single screw."

 The specifications of screw presenters vary, but AIMCO's Acrafeed screw presenter is typical.
 It feeds #0 to #10 screws with a maximum length of 3/4 inch.
 The hopper holds 1,200 #4 screws.

 Screw presenters don't have to be self-contained systems.
 Instead, a screw presenter mechanism can be attached to the output of a vibratory bowl.
 To increase the speed of the operation, these mechanisms are tooled to help the operator guide the screwdriver to the pick point.

 For higher volume applications, a blow-feeding system is necessary.
 These systems have four main parts: